ISTC Water Efficiency Project

 PI: Aaron Durnbaugh, Director of Sustainability & Hanh Pham, Sustainability Specialist

-In a partnership with the Departments of Residence Life, Facilities, Psychology and the Institute of Environmental Sustainability, Loyola installed water efficient fixtures on campus, engaged students to reduce their water use, and shared lessons learned with Illinois colleges and universities.
+In a partnership with the Departments of Residence Life, Facilities, Psychology and the School of Environmental Sustainability, Loyola installed water efficient fixtures on campus, engaged students to reduce their water use, and shared lessons learned with Illinois colleges and universities.

 Our primary findings by initiative are listed below.

 - Findings from the residence hall water conservation retrofit:

 - It takes time and coordination to install retrofits.

 - Retrofit installations are best done when students are not living in the residence hall.